 “If it collapses, there will be no explosion, as this is not a bomb, but a pillar of dust containing irradiated particles will shoot 1.5 kilometres into the air and will be spread by the wind.”
 Depending on how the wind is blowing, Russia or Belarus would bear the brunt of such a dust cloud.
 Ukraine, where Chernobyl is located, would also be affected.

 [End of excerpt.]

-“Confinement” of the structure seems to me like a gigantic, dangerous, costly nightmare since 1986.
+The “confinement” of the structure appears to me like a gigantic, dangerous, costly nightmare.
+Since 1986.
 Except for one of the links (World Nuclear Association) the following links are not necessarily updated to 2009, but they are very informative, especially Chernobyl: Understanding some of the true costs of nuclear technology and the link to GreenFacts.